dnvntt/flash-app-project/README.md

 * Running Azure App Service from Azure Pipelines automatic deployment

+Step 1: in https://dev.azure.com/ create new project

+Step 2: in project settings, create Service connections

+Step 3: in project settings, create Agent pools => self hosted agent pool

+Step 4: Create new pipeline to automatic run CICD

+In Azure Cloud:

+Create virtual machine Ubuntu in Azure cloud to make it as devops agent

 * Successful prediction from deployed flask app in Azure Cloud Shell.
 [Use this file as a template for the deployed prediction](https://github.com/udacity/nd082-Azure-Cloud-DevOps-Starter-Code/blob/master/C2-AgileDevelopmentwithAzure/project/starter_files/flask-sklearn/make_predict_azure_app.sh).
 The output should look similar to this: